 Dog anxiety is personal – it affects each dog, and even each breed, in different ways.
 Some anxieties present themselves more obviously that others, and some causes are easier to determine.
 But whatever the reason for your dog’s nervousness, it’s important to get it treated.
-Untreated anxiety can lead to more serious behavioural issues, and means your dog’s life may not be as happy as it should be.
+Untreated anxiety can lead to more serious behavioral issues, and means your dog’s life may not be as happy as it should be.

 Causes of Anxiety in Dogs

 Dog anxiety can be caused by almost anything, from obvious lived experiences like abandonment and neglect, to separation anxiety, to fear-based issues including loud noises, new environments, and even kinds of people.
 Some dogs also develop anxiety as they age, as it can be a symptom of cognitive dysfunction syndrome.

 The symptoms of anxiety in dogs could be occasional and triggered by specific events, or they could be an ongoing result of your dog’s condition.
 Like with most illnesses, the symptoms are varied in how seriously they will affect your dog’s quality of life.
 But if you feel your dog is displaying signs of anxiety, you should take them to see a veterinarian who can advise on ways to help calm them.

 - Barking excessively

 - Compulsive behaviors